Contexter/Ensemble-Service/README.md

 ### Overview

-The development strategy is centered around using the **OpenAPI specification** as the **single source of truth**, ensuring that the FastAPI implementation matches it exactly.
+The development strategy is centered around using the **OpenAPI specification** as a guide while leveraging **FastAPI's automatic OpenAPI schema generation**.
 This includes:

-- Generating Pydantic models directly from the OpenAPI schemas.
+- Defining Pydantic models and FastAPI routes that match the OpenAPI specification.
-- Implementing API endpoints with paths, methods, parameters, and responses exactly as defined.
+- Enhancing the automatically generated OpenAPI schema using route decorators to include additional metadata such as `summary`, `description`, and `operation_id`.
-- Overwriting FastAPI's default behavior by explicitly setting `operationId`, `summary`, and `description` in the route decorators.
+- Avoiding the overriding of FastAPI's default OpenAPI generation process.
-- Using FastAPI's capabilities to generate the OpenAPI schema and validating it against the original specification.
+- Validating the generated OpenAPI schema against the original specification to ensure consistency.
 - Automating code generation and integration using modular scripts within a Dockerized environment.

 **Note**: The OpenAPI specification resides in this repository at `openapi3_1.yml` in the `/service` root directory.
 This file should be referred to when implementing the application to ensure consistency and accuracy.